My brother asked if there were pictures of Dad’s tow truck in Mom’s photo albums. We only found one, with Bing the

 The family trees posted here are far from complete.
 I haven’t worked on them for long.
 But, looking around the internet, I haven’t found many sites specifically dedicated to these family branches.
 I know each one has members who have been researching its history for many years.
 Thanks to them, I have what information I have here.
 I hope I can return the favour by presenting the information here in a consolidated form. (click for links to sites related to Newfoundland Mi’kmaq genealogy)

-I have done kinship research for many years in my education and employment.
+I have done kinship research for many years in my employment.
 I developed extensive family trees first with index cards and sheets of paper and later with computer databases.
 But it was always other people’s families on which I worked.

-In my work-related genealogical collection, people would ask me, “What about your people?
+People I asked about their family histories would ask, “What about your people?
 Where do you come from?”
 I realized I knew nothing about my own family.
 My grandparents’ names, a few names of great grandparents, a few places where they had lived – that was it.
-This was despite have a grandmother who knew and wrote down names, birthdates and places of birth and death of her and her husband’s family.
-All photographs had full names, places, dates and people’s ages on them.
+This was despite having a grandmother who kept orderly records and random notes of family names, birthdates, places of birth and death.

 My mother would give photographs to me with her full name written on the back.
 When I laughed, saying “Mom, I know who you are”, she’d say “Yes, but will someone who looks at this thirty years from now know?”
 My mother, grandmother and aunts would have made great archivists.
 They certainly made the work of archivists and genealogists easier.